-A. This Article applies to any Proposed Project or series of Proposed Pprojects put forward by the same Applicant or affiliated Applicants at the same time which result in seven (7) or more residential dwelling units, whether such development occurs through one or more of the following: Construction of a new structure or structures, construction of an addition to an existing structure that results in an increase in the total number of units, alterations within an existing structure that result in an increase in the total number of units, or a change of use that results in an increase in the total number of units (each such Proposed Project and series of Proposed Projects are referred to in the Article 79 as "Covered Projects").
+A. This Article applies to any Proposed Project or series of projects which result in seven (7) or more residential dwelling units, whether such development occurs through one or more of the following: Construction of a new structure or structures, construction of an addition to an existing structure that results in an increase in the total number of units, alterations within an existing structure that result in an increase in the total number of units, or a change of use that results in an increase in the total number of units.

-B. Exemption: Residential development projects are exempt from this Article when the Covered Project is:

-- 1) Financed as one entity and exceeds the affordability requirements set out in this Article. - 2) A Dormitory as the term is defined in Articles 2 and 2A. - 3) Other uses not defined as Residential Uses.
+- B. Exemption: Residential development projects are exempt from this Article when: 1) The proposed project is financed as one entity and exceeds the affordability requirements set out in this Article. - 2) The proposed project is a Dormitory as the term is defined in Articles 2 and 2A. - 3) Other uses not defined as Residential Uses.